-Windows Remote Desktop also has known as RDP or Remote Desktop Protocol, used to access the computer over the network.
+Windows Remote Desktop also has known as RDP or Remote Desktop Protocol is used to access the computer over the network.
 It makes it easier to access a remote computer for assistance.
 But some of the users experience a problem connecting to a system via the Remote Desktop Protocol (RDP).
 Error messages such as can’t connect to the remote computer or This client could not establish a connection to the remote computer.
-Especially after the recent windows 10 20H2 Update number of users report Remote desktop connection not working.
+Especially after the recent windows 11 2022 Update number of users report Remote desktop connection not working.

-Remote Desktop can’t connect the remote computer for one of these reasons:
+The remote Desktop can’t connect to the remote computer for one of these reasons:

 - Remote access to the server is not enabled

 - The remote computer is not available on the network

 If you are also struggling with this problem, here we have 4 effective solutions to fix the problem.